W4KRL/IoT-Kits-Firmware/README.md

 - APRS passcode
 - For the remote display kits, you must select the appropriate timezone by uncommenting your location.

 Save the sketch.
 Set the PROG/RUN switch to PROG and upload to the microcontroller.
-Return teh switch to RUN after a sucessful upload.
+Return the switch to RUN after a sucessful upload.